Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Related Work

-The proposed MAMP belongs to offline-learning methods, which means that the time-consuming online adaptation is not required.
+The proposed MAMP is an offline-learning method and does not require time-consuming online adaptation.
 MAMP leverages a dynamically updated memory bank to store features and masks from selected past frames, and propagates masks effectively according to our proposed motion-aware spatio-temporal matching module.
-In contrast to previous local and non-local matching methods, the proposed motion-aware spatio-temporal matching module does not only exclude the noisy matching results but also mitigates the problems caused by fast motion and long-term correspondence mismatches.
+Unlike previous matching methods, our motion-aware spatio-temporal matching module not only excludes the noisy matching results but also mitigates the problems caused by fast motion and long-term correspondence mismatches.